How We Started

 Project Dignity - Version 1

 We started our first venture in 2010, Dignity Kitchen™, at Balestier Road.
 The premise?
 A food court run by people with disabilities (physical and intellectual) and disadvantaged (social and mental).
-We test-bedded the concept with just 3 stalls.
-But we faced a lot of challenges.
-Social enterprise was not a known concept then and customers asked us if they will "die from eating the food".
+We test-bedded the concept with just 3 stalls but faced a lot of challenges in the process.
+Social enterprise was not a known business model then and customers asked us if they will "die from eating the food".
 Yet we continued to experiment with:

 - Training a visually challenged individual to be a cashier